-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+aggr onsible Party for data egation and analysis (check each applies): Frequency of data aggregation and analysis(check each that applies):

-Other Annually
+Other ☐ Annually

 Specify:

 ^

-∨
+\sim

 ☐ Continuously and Ongoing

 Other

 Specify:

 ^

-✓

 ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.